 Where can you obtain organoids?
 Is it best to make them yourselves or can you purchase them?

-DP: As part of an NIH-funded project with ATCC and other large research institutes around the world, we’re building a biorepository of well-characterized organoids including sequencing and clinical data, as well as a 6-month follow-up.
+DP: As a part of an NIH-funded project with ATCC and other large research institutes around the world, we’re building a biorepository of well-characterized organoids including sequencing and clinical data, as well as a 6-month follow-up.
 This is probably the easiest resource of organoids at the moment.

 RO: At the HUB we’re also participating in the NIH project.
 One of the main reasons for us wanting to join this collaboration was because of the long time scales and ethical regulations associated with collecting all the necessary patient consents.
-The ATCC is set up in such a way that is makes this much easier so we’re contributing to this biobank to help researchers easily access organoids, as well as adding other models to our own repository.
+The ATCC is set up in such a way that it makes this much easier so we’re contributing to this biobank to help researchers easily access organoids, as well as adding other models to our own repository.

 RS: We have all the necessary licenses and informed consent for all our lines and samples, so are able to provide them directly to people via our website.